 What are the roles and responsibilities of the sole proprietor/partners/board of directors and management of a professional firm in preventing money laundering and terrorism financing?

-It is recommended that the professional firm establish an organisational and reporting structure in relation to AML/CFT.
+It is recommended that the professional firm establish an organisational and reporting structure in relation to AML/CTF.
 The reporting structure should include a Compliance Officer, preferably also a Money Laundering Reporting Officer (MLRO), and an Internal Auditor.
-These are key persons who are responsible for AML/CFT and they should be named in the reporting structure as well as mentioned in the AML/CFT Policy.
+These are key persons who are responsible for AML/CTF and they should be named in the reporting structure as well as mentioned in the AML/CTF Policy.

 The role of the Compliance Officer is to keep Management informed of the compliance and risk management matters as and when they deal with customers that are seemingly suspicious.
 Any suspicious trade should be reported to the Compliance Officer (or the MLRO if appointed) and he or she will escalate to Management if approval is required.